-I’ve Been Running A Dungeons & Dragons Campaign For The Last 11 Months… A Few Months Back, My Player Decided To Start Writing Our Tale… Enjoy
+I’ve Been Running A Dungeons & Dragons Campaign For The Last Year… In October 2018, My Player Decided To Start Writing/Retelling Our Tale From The Beginning… Enjoy*

 Vilven came from the sea.
 She came from the gentle, dreamlike movement of the water and the carefree dancing of the fish below.
 Though a simple and lonely life, the hypnotic sway that consumed her was peaceful, and she never expected or wanted any other kind of existence.
 For this was the life she knew.

-Vilven and her father had a difficult relationship.
-He was a water elemental, and a powerful and influential one at that.
-He lived in a large palace made of water and seashells.
-The way of the water elemental was a unique one, seemingly both primitive and aristocratic at the same time, and her father was no exception to this rule.
-Most of the time Vilven avoided any kind of interaction with him, there was no respect and it seemed no love between them.
-There was times when Vilven would not see him or his palace for months.
+Vilven had always lived in the Water Plane as her father was a water elemental.
+The way of the water elemental was unique, both primitive and aristocratic at the same time, and her father was no exception.
+In fact, he was regarded as powerful and influential among his kind, as he was archaic, created from the very essence of the sea.
+He helped rule the Water Plane with other elder elemental, giving order to the inconsistent, fluctuating tide.
+But Vilven and her father had a difficult relationship.
+Most of the time Vilven avoided any kind of interaction with him.
+There seemed to be no respect and no love between them.
+There were times when Vilven would not see him or his palace for months.
 Forgoing it for independence and solitude, finding her own food and place to sleep in the ruins or caves scattered around the ocean floor.
 She knew that this tension stemmed from the mystery of her past and her race, as she was a water genasi.
 Only half water elemental.

-He stood, now almost twice the height of Vilven, taking a few steps toward her, “Vilven…” He turned then, his back to her. “the elders and I have decided, you are to be banished from the Water Plane.”.
+He stood, now almost twice her height and took a few steps toward her, “Vilven…” He turned then, his back to her.
+“The other elders and I have decided, you are to be banished from the Water Plane.”

-Her eyes widened then, “What do you mean I’ve been banished?
+Her eyes widened, “What do you mean I’ve been banished?
 I’ve done nothing.”

 “Do I have no say in this?”
 Vilven spoke, barley audible in confusion and disbelief.
 “Where are the other elders?
 May I speak with them?”